 - Maple Syrup.
 Naturally sweetens the filling and adds a scrumptious, cozy flavor.
 Honey would also work fabulously here.

 - Bourbon.
 Because I couldn’t resist, and because the subtle warm vanilla notes in bourbon make it an excellent addition.
 You could use rum instead.
 If you prefer to make your apple crisp without alcohol, you can swap it for water instead.

 - Lemon Juice.
 For a touch of brightness.

 - Cinnamon.
 It’s made to go with apple crisp!

 - Toppings.
 Ice cream, frozen yogurt, or Greek yogurt.
 You can’t go wrong!

-- In a separate bowl, stir together the apple slices with the other filling ingredients.
+- Prepare the Filling.
+Stir together the apple slices with the other filling ingredients.

-- Transfer the apple filling mixture to a baking dish.
+- Fill the Baking Dish.
+Transfer the apple filling mixture to a baking dish.
 Scatter the oat mixture over the top.

-- Bake the apple crisp at 350 degrees F for 45 to 55 minutes.
+- Bake the Crisp.
+Bake gluten free apple crisp at 350 degrees F for 45 to 55 minutes.
 DIG IN!

 - Gluten Free Apple Crisp for a Crowd.
 To scale up this recipe for 8 or more people, I recommend following the same recipe by using 1.5 times the ingredients and baking it in a 9”x13” pan.

 - Gluten Free Apple Crisp for Two or for One.
 If you desire to make this recipe in a smaller quantity, I recommend cutting down the ingredients to one-third or even one-fourth of those listed in the recipe.
 Then, portion it into individual ramekins for baking (make sure your ramekin is oven safe).

 - To Store.
 Refrigerate crisp in an airtight storage container for up to 4 days.

 - To Reheat.
 Rewarm leftovers in a baking dish in the oven at 350 degrees F.